New Orleans Saints bounty scandal: Aftermath

-The loss of Sean Payton, combined with the distractions caused by the scandal, proved too much for the Saints to overcome for the 2012 season.
+The suspension of Sean Payton, combined with the distractions caused by the scandal, proved too much for the Saints to overcome for the 2012 season.
 After finishing 13–3 and reaching the Divisional Round of the playoffs a year earlier, the Saints finished the season 7–9 and missed the playoffs.
+In addition, their overall defense that season was ranked the worst, permitting over 7,000 yards by opposing offenses in 16 games.
 Payton would eventually be reinstated by the NFL on January 22, 2013, and returned as head coach of the Saints.
 He remained in that position with the team until the 2021 season, though he would never again lead them to the Super Bowl.

 Jonathan Vilma and Will Smith would spend the 2013 season with the Saints, but both were released at season's end.
 Vilma retired afterwards, while Smith briefly spent time on the New England Patriots practice squad.
 Scott Fujita suffered what turned out to be a career-ending neck injury while on the Browns; he would sign a ceremonial one-day contract with the Saints in the offseason and retire with the team.
 Anthony Hargrove signed with the Dallas Cowboys for the 2013 season, but was released before the season started and would not find another team.

-Gregg Williams was reinstated by the NFL on February 7, 2013, and officially hired by the Tennessee Titans as a senior assistant defensive coach, and then the season after was hired again as defensive coordinator for the Rams.
+Gregg Williams was reinstated by the NFL on February 7, 2013, and officially hired by the Tennessee Titans as a senior assistant defensive coach, and then the season after, he was hired again as defensive coordinator for the Rams.
 He would return to New Orleans to face his former team on November 27, 2016.
 The Saints put up 555 yards against Williams' defense in a 49–21 blowout win over the Rams; some opined that the Saints ran up the score to spite Williams for his role in Bountygate.